DSF album art

 Using bliss to add artwork to DSFs

 You can use bliss to find, download, embed and save artwork into your DSF albums.
 Install, then run bliss.
 It'll appear in the System Tray (Windows) or the Menu (OS X).
 Right-click (Windows) or left-click ()OS X) then choose "Albums".
 This opens your browser, displaying bliss's front page.
-Click settings.
-(The first time bliss runs, the settings will already be displayed).
+Click the settings cog: .
+(The first time bliss runs, you'll get an option to head right there).
 Here's what you see:

 First we'll need to point bliss at the DSF files.
 This is the folder in which all your DSF albums are stored.
 Next to Music location either type in the location, or click Browse to find the library.
 If your music library is stored on the network, read this.

 Next we need to enable the cover art rule.
-Click Add or change cover art.
+Under Cover art click the ON/OFF switch.
 The cover art settings will appear:

 The Saved artwork name determines the name of an additional artwork image file stored in the same folder as each DSF album.
 The best filename to choose for this depends on a few things but generally "